JoshuaXEdwin/EU_Migration_Terminology__glossary_Project/README.md

 To create learner-friendly, COBUILD-style glosses for key migration terms based on real-world usage and multilingual alignment (EN–IT), supporting EU policy communication and digital accessibility.

 ## Repository Contents
-- `joshua_glossary_sample.csv` – A small selection of lemma entries from my personal contribution, with English-Italian pairs, glossary source, and standardized definitions.
+- `Joshua_glossary_sample.csv` – A small selection of lemma entries from my personal contribution, with English-Italian pairs, glossary source, and standardized definitions.
 - `EU_Migration_Terminology_Assignment_Guide_Selected_Pages.pdf` – Selected pages from the original guide outlining methodology and format expectations.

 ## Tools Used